About Me

 Monday 18 September 2017

-Who Will Say "Michhami Dukkadam" To The Planet?
+Who Will Really Say "Michhami Dukkadam" To The Planet?

-You might have heard this request for forgiveness from your Jain friends towards the end of Paryushan or their spiritual and fasting period around August-September.
-Jains ask for forgiveness from everyone, be it old or young.
+You might have heard this request for forgiveness from your Jain friends towards the end of Paryushan, which is their spiritual and fasting period around August-September.
+Jains ask for forgiveness from everyone - be it people, animals, plants - basically, all life forms.
 A very noble thought indeed!
-We all commit a mistake, knowingly or unknowingly.
-It's good to realize that and apologise, with the intention of not repeating those mistakes.
-I wonder if Michhami Dukkadam is said to Mother Earth too.
-Should be, since Jainism is one of the most sustainability-oriented philosophies in the world.
-(Recently, a Jain friend told me that they ask for forgiveness from nature as well.)
+We all commit mistakes.
+It's good to realize that and apologise, with the intention of not repeating them.

 The concept of seeking forgiveness is being imbibed by many other people too.
 I admire that, but wonder, when will we, the human race, say 'Michhami Dukkadam' to the planet?